-The graph below shows how substrate concentration effects the reaction rate of four ADase enzymes with different kms.
-As the susbtrate concentration increases, the reaction rate asymptotically reaches the maximum rate of 0.6.
+This graph shows how substrate concentration affects the reaction rate of four ADase enzymes with different kms.
+As the substrate concentration increases, the reaction rate asymptotically reaches the maximum rate of 0.6.
 Only the initial reaction rate is measured so there is no reverse reaction or product inhibition.

 Comparison of reaction rates

 As I mentioned above, rate constants depend on the relative stability of the chemicals involved in a reaction.
 AD is relatively unstable so equilibrium is reached when most of it (~97%) has been broken down.
 On the other hand, chemical FG is relatively stable, so breaks down slowly and reaches equilibrium at a higher concentration (only ~20% broken down).
 EH is somewhere in between.